TALK TO SALES

 • Building and maintaining relationships with health and retirement plan providers

-• Reviewing vendor invoices, resolving disputes, appealing decisions made by insurance companies, and reporting on fees and costs
+• Reviewing benefits vendor invoices, resolving disputes, appealing decisions made by insurance companies, and reporting on fees and costs

 What skills should a benefits specialist have to be successful?

 They must be able to speak knowledgeably about their findings to top-level managers and clearly explain the salary and benefits packages to employees.
-A benefits specialist must also be ethical because they decide what’s best for the employees while saving the company money.
+A compensation specialist must also be ethical because they decide what’s best for the employees while saving the company money.

 Other skills include:

-• Organizational and time management skills
+• Organizational skills and time management skills

-• Verbal and written communication skills
+• Verbal and written communication abilities

-• Knowledge of employee benefits and laws
+• Extensive knowledge of employee benefits and laws

 • Insurance industry knowledge